gboehl/econpizza/docs/index.rst

 =======================

 **Econpizza** is a framework to solve and simulate *fully nonlinear* perfect foresight models, with or without heterogeneous agents.
-The package implements the ADHS-method proposed in `HANK on ADHS: Robust Nonlinear Solutions using Automatic Differentiation <https://gregorboehl.com/live/hank_speed_boehl.pdf>`_ *(Gregor Boehl, 2023)*.
+The package implements the solution method proposed in `HANK on Speed: Robust Nonlinear Solutions using Automatic Differentiation <https://gregorboehl.com/live/hank_speed_boehl.pdf>`_ *(Gregor Boehl, 2023)*.
 It allows to specify and solve economic models in a simple, high-level fashion.

 The package builds heavily on `automatic differentiation <https://en.wikipedia.org/wiki/Automatic_differentiation>`_ via `JAX <https://jax.readthedocs.io/en/latest/notebooks/quickstart.html>`_.